barreeeiroo/MortgageLab-IE/CONTRIBUTING.md

 Rates are automatically updated daily via `.github/workflows/sync-rates.yml`:

 1. Runs at 8:00 UTC every day (and can be triggered manually)
-2. Executes `bun run rates:scrape-all --write-updates`
+2. Executes `bun run rates:scrape:all --write-updates`
 3. Validates rates and history
 4. If rates changed, commits to `main` and triggers a deploy